b-karl/KBIC65/README.md

 - Change battery to something slightly thinner, sub-5 mm, but could be wider and longer than the current battery

 # FAQ

+### What does KBIC mean?
+The original name KBIC65 is inspired by soldering and tinkering in my grandfather's workshop as a child and have named it with our combined initials KB and IC.
+But having spent quite a bit of time on making PCB art for the bottom of the keyboard based on an image from the [NASA Solar Dynamics Observatory](https://svs.gsfc.nasa.gov/13641) I am considering renaming it if I make anything more of it (or make a group buy at some point).
+I am open to name suggestions if you have one!

 ### Why don't you just buy keyboard X?
 It is cheaper and simpler than designing this.
 I am doing this as a side project for fun, and the learning experience, and definitely not for profit.